 No. We need to be honest about the realities of Lent with children.
 Lent is a long time, and children (mine, at least) really don’t have a long attention span.
 My reality is: the simpler, the better.

-So this list represents the best simple activities that we have tried over a number of years, OR things that trusted friends have recommended to me.
+So this list represents the best simple Lent activities for kids that we have tried over a number of years, OR things that trusted friends have recommended to me.

 Some of them take just a minute or two.
 Many need no preparation.
 Lots are free.
 You get the idea.